privacyint/ota-snapshots/README.md

 # Privacy International collection snapshots

 This repository is to be considered as a database only.
-You can find the documentation by following the link in the “About” section of this page.
+You can find the [Open Terms Archive documentation here](https://docs.opentermsarchive.org/).
+This repository is to be considered in compliment of the [versions repository](https://github.com/privacyint/ota-versions/).

 # License